Lie groups and Lie algebras: Maximal tori in compact groups, Cartan decomposition

 \subsection{Cartan subalgebras in real semisimple Lie algebras}

+Recall that a Cartan subalgebra of a real semisimple Lie algebra $\g_\theta$ is a maximal commutative subalgebra consisting of semisimple elements.
 We have seen that Cartan subalgebras in a complex semisimple Lie algebra are conjugate, but this is not so for real semisimple Lie algebras, as demonstrated by the following exercise.

 \begin{exercise} (i) Let $\g=\mathfrak{sl}_n(\Bbb R)$.
 For $0\le m\le \frac{n}{2}$, let $\h_m$ be the space of matrices of the form